turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 #### String Concatenation

-The simplistic approach is called **string concatenation** which is joins strings together with the plus sign:
+The simplistic approach is called **string concatenation** which joins strings together with the plus sign:

 {% irb %}
 $ name = "Frank"